-Winter energy bills tick lower but will remain high
+Energy bills to tick lower this winter but will remain high

 The maximum price of each unit of gas and electricity for 29 million households in England, Wales and Scotland is governed by the decision.

-A typical bill will be £151 lower than currently and £577 down on last winter.
+Bills will be £151 lower than current rates and £577 down on last winter.

 But reduced government support and higher fixed costs mean many will see little difference in what they pay.

-Ofgem chief executive Jonathan Brearley told the BBC's Today programme: "We know people are struggling with the wider cost of living challenges and I can't offer any certainty that things will ease this winter."
+Ofgem chief executive Jonathan Brearley said: "We know people are struggling with the wider cost of living challenges and I can't offer any certainty that things will ease this winter."

 He also said that prices paid by suppliers would be "volatile for some time to come", offering little long-term certainty to customers.